-Finally, you can choose to add any additional expenses you may incur from originating and servicing the participation deal at the bottom of your “Participation” pop-up box.
+Finally, you can choose to add any additional expenses you may incur from originating and servicing the participation deal at the bottom of the Participations window.
 These expenses would be above and beyond your normal expenses found in the Origination and Servicing Channels above.
 These expense fields can also represent a fee income amount or % that you are passing to the participating bank(s) from your borrower.

 Completed Participation Entry

-After entering the participations details in the popup, the "Participations" field will display the the total amount being participated out and the number of participating banks.
-Additionally, the retained portion of the participation will display to the right of the "Amount" field.
+After inputting the details, the Participations field will display the the total amount being participated out and the number of participating banks.
+Additionally, the retained portion of the participation will display to the right of the Amount field.

 Participating in a Loan

 If you are participating in another bank's loan, you should enter it as you would if you were winning that loan.
-The "Amount" field would be the amount that you are purchasing from the other bank; for example, if you're purchasing in a $5 million loan, but are only buying $2 million, enter $2 million as the amount.
-Any up front fees you are paying to purchase the loan should be entered as origination expense; any ongoing fees should be entered as servicing expense.
+The Amount field will be the amount that you are purchasing from the other bank.
+For example, if you're purchasing in a $5 million loan, but are only buying $2 million, enter $2 million as the amount.
+Any upfront fees you are paying to purchase the loan should be entered as an Origination Expense, and any ongoing fees should be entered as Servicing Expense.